INTRODUCTION

 until the ball is caught).
 When a fly ball is hit deep into the outfield, a runner may tag up

 and then run to the next base.
-Since the runner doesn’t have to run, he or she must betagged out.
+Since the runner doesn

 The offense scores a run when a person makes it all the way around the bases without